-Our next meeting will be at 6:30 on Thursday, August 13, and we ask that you come having read chapters 10-14.
-Our last meeting will be Thursday, August 27.
+Our next and final meeting will be at 6:30 on Thursday, August 27, and we ask that you come having read chapters 15 through the end.
 Please join us via Zoom (meeting id: 931 1415 0722) as we continue the urgent and holy work of learning about racism and white supremacy, and how each of us is called to work for racial justice.

 Questions?
 Please contact the clergy.

 #1 NEW YORK TIMES BESTSELLER

 From the National Book Award–winning author of Stamped from the Beginning comes a “groundbreaking” (Time) approach to understanding and uprooting racism and inequality in our society—and in ourselves.

 “The most courageous book to date on the problem of race in the Western mind.”—The New York Times

 NAMED ONE OF THE BEST BOOKS OF THE YEAR BY